Best Cheap Health Insurance in Ohio (2025)

 Show All Rows

-• Molina is the cheapest health insurance company for most of Ohio, but it's not the cheapest everywhere because rates vary by county.
+• Molina has the cheapest health insurance quotes for most of Ohio, but it's not the cheapest everywhere because rates vary by county.
 Depending on where you live, Ambetter or Oscar may have the cheapest rates.

-• Most people in Ohio don't have to pay full price for health insurance because of discounts called subsidies.
+• Most people in Ohio don't have to pay full price for medical insurance because of discounts called subsidies.
 How much you save is based on your income.
+Subsidies are the best way to get affordable individual health insurance if you earn too much to qualify for Medicaid or if you're self-employed.
+Find out how much you'll pay by using the subsidy calculator.

 • You can also save by choosing a Bronze plan, which is about $100 per month cheaper than a Silver plan, on average.
 The tradeoff is you'll pay more for your medical care when you have a Bronze plan so it's usually the best level of coverage if you're healthy and have savings to cover medical bills.